 On the left side of the street is the 50 hectare Volkspark Hasenheide (People’s Park Hasenheide), a popular recreation area for locals.
 It is a great place to walk, have a picnic, play a game or just relax.
 The Jahn Memorial commemorates Friedrich Ludwig Jahn, who began the modern sport of gymnastics two centuries ago in this park.
 Stay on Hasenheide until you reach Südstern, which you can't miss with its large neo-Gothic Church in between the traffic lanes.

 The Kirche am Südstern (Church at Südstern) was built as an Evangelical garrison church for the military and their families who were stationed nearby in the late 19th century.
 It is now home to a congregation of the Evangelical Free Church.
+Every Saturday there is a weekly market with regional and organic products.

 Insider Tip: Unusual Christian Music